harsh-sharma-sde/json-tree-visualizer/README.md

-Of course.
-Here is a comprehensive `README.md` file for the JSON Tree Visualizer project.

----

 # Interactive JSON Tree Visualizer

 An intuitive web application that allows users to visualize JSON data as a hierarchical, top-down tree structure.
 Built with React and React Flow, this tool features JSON path search, node highlighting, and a sleek, responsive design with light and dark themes.

-*(This README assumes the project was bootstrapped with Vite, but the instructions are easily adaptable for Create React App)*

 ---